aerogear/native-android-example/README.md

     "url": "https://server.example.com/graphql"
   }
 ```
 ##### Keycloak

-The JSON object example below holds the configuration for a keycloak server which would be in the services array.
+The JSON object example below holds the configuration for Keycloak server which would be in the services array.
-When the `mobile-service.json` file is parsed this configuration build is converted to a java `Keycloak.class` object.
+When the `mobile-service.json` file is parsed, configuration build is converted to a java `Keycloak.class` object.

 ```json
     {